explodinggiraffes/liminal/README.md

 Liminal
 =====

 Liminal is a path tracer based on Peter Shirley's [Ray Tracing in One Weekend](https://raytracing.github.io/) series of books.
-Liminal is currently implementing the first book in its entirety.
+Liminal currently implements the first book in its entirety.

 ![Liminal screenshot](README-RTOWBookCover.png)